yegor-baranov/Code-Academy-R/README.md

 Learn to use R or manually calculate the mean, median, and mode of real-world datasets.

 7. Central Tendency for Housing Data

+## Learn R: Variance and Standard Deviation

+In this module, you will learn how to quantify the spread of the dataset by calculating the variance and standard deviation in R.

+8. Variance in Weather

+## Learn R: Quaartiles, Qunatiles, and Interquartile Range

+Learn to use R or manually calculate the mean, median, and mode of real-world datasets.

+9. Life Expectancy by Country